 Context Resources and activities What is a job description?
 Ask students if they know what job descriptions are for.
 Tell students that a job description spells out the responsibilities of a specific role, or in other words, it explains what you need to do.
 It also details any qualifications, experience and skills required to do the job properly.
 How does a job description look?
-Hand out the job description template.
+Hand out the job description activity sheet.
 Explain that it has two key sections for guidance (1) roles and responsibilities, and (2) qualifications, experience and skills.
-Understanding 'Roles and responsibilities' Pick a career they are all likely to understand e.g. children's nurse.
+Understanding 'Roles and responsibilities' • Pick a career they are all likely to understand e.g. children's nurse.
 Ask them what they think a children's nurse might do on a day-to-day basis.
-If necessary, provide an example of one of his/ her responsibilities such as to care for children of all ages on the hospital ward, who may be recovering from operations or staying in hospital to receive treatment.
+If necessary, provide an example of one of his/her responsibilities such as to care for children of all ages on the hospital ward, who may be recovering from operations or staying in hospital to receive treatment.
 Understanding 'Qualifications, experience and skills' Ask them what type of personal qualities and skills a children's nurse might need.
 If they are doing well, they may offer 'good communicator', 'calm in a crisis' and 'able to work as part of a team'.
-Using your job description template Explain that they now have to use the job description template as guidance for their research into their chosen role.
-Upon filling it in with their research, this will help inform their advertisement.
-The useful vocabulary list and job description guidance sheet can be offered as extra support.
+Using your job description top tips Explain that they can now complete the job description activity sheet (or create their own) to research their chosen role.
+This will help inform the content for their advertisement.
+The glossary and job description top tips sheet can be offered as extra support.